Lakshyyaaa/Python-Translator/README.md

 -> Requires an active internet connection to work
--> Languages can be altered by changing the language code (default --> 'en')
+-> Languages can be altered by changing the language code (default --> 'en') -> For Better Presentation line limit is 15 words/line